PierreLorenzi/HyperCardPreview/StackFormat.md

 ### Find a block in the file

-To find a block, you must read the [Master Block](#master-block).

-Loop on all the block references of the [Master Block](#master-block) until the end of the block.
-If a block reference is equal to 0, ignore it but don't stop, there may be others further.
-Check if the ID byte matches, and if it does, check the complete block type and ID in the block itself.

-Note: it is possible to find a block by looping directly on the successive blocks of the file.
-In real life it is less reliable because sometimes there are corrupted blocks.
+This procedure is to find the position of a block in the file from its ID.

+To do that, the slot of the block must be found in the [Master Block](#master-block).
+The position of that slot is computed with the ID of the block.

+In fact, the ID of a block has three parts:
+- bits 0-7: a random value, to identify the block a little bit,
+- bits 8-14: when multiplied by 4, the offset of the slot in the table,
+- bits 15-31: the index of the table where the slot lies.

+So the position of the slot is just extracted from the ID.

+The lowest byte of the slot must be equal to the lowest byte of the ID.

+Then the position of the block is computed by multiplying the three upper bytes of the slot by 0x20.

 ### Check the checksum of the list